Recruitment and Marketing Made Simple

 - The student must contact the Academic Director of Internships for the semester that they are interested in participating.
 The Academic Director will review the students’ credentials and verify that they meet Rutgers School of Business-Camden’s requirements to obtain academic credit for an internship.

 - Upon the Academic Director’s approval, the student will receive the required paperwork for enrolling in the internship course.
-Among those papers will be an Employer Request Form that the internship host must complete, sign, and return via email or fax.
+Among those papers will be an Supervisor Agreement Form that the internship host must complete, sign, and return via email or fax.
 (As an alternative, the student may return the form, in-person, to the Academic Director.)

 - Once the student has returned all required paperwork and the Employer Request Form has been received, the student will be given a Special Permission Code to enroll in the course.

 Supervisor Agreement Form are only given to students whose eligibility has been verified.
 Rutgers School of Business-Camden does not provide internship hosts with the form prior to the verifying and approving the selected student’s eligibility.

 If you have any questions, please contact Natalie Cox, Internship Coordinator at Rutgers School of Business-Camden.